skrey/yellow-extensions/wiki/README.md

 2. [Download wiki plugin](https://github.com/datenstrom/yellow-plugins/raw/master/zip/wiki.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy `wiki.zip` into your `system/plugins` folder.

-To uninstall delete the plugin.
+To uninstall delete the plugin files.

 How to use a wiki?
 ------------------